Sevilla complete astonishing three-goal comeback to deny Liverpool

 Liverpool, who won the Champions League in 2005 after coming from three goals down against AC Milan in the final, were given a taste of their own medicine at the Ramon Sanchez-Pizjuan and must now avoid defeat against Spartak to qualify in their final group game on Dec.
 6.

 Mane doubled the lead in the 22nd minute as Liverpool scored an almost identical goal to their first.
-This time it was Firmino flicking Coutinho’s corner into the path of Mane, who dived in to head home.
+This time it was Firmino flicking Coutinho’s corner towards Mane, who dived in to head home.

-Mane turned provider eight minutes later as Liverpool shredded Sevilla’s defence to score their third, with his shot tipped into Firmino’s path by Sergio Rico, leaving the Brazilian to tap home.
+The forward turned provider eight minutes later when his shot was tipped into Firmino’s path by Sergio Rico, leaving the Brazilian a tap-in for the third.

-Liverpool’s attacking quartet of Mane, Mohamed Salah, Firmino and Coutinho was proving a nightmare for the Andalusians and they had chances to add to the Reds’ haul before the break.

-Yet just as in the first match between these sides which finished 2-2 at Anfield, Liverpool’s defensive frailties were exposed.

-Eduardo Berizzo’s side came out determined to find a way back into the game and two Alberto Moreno errors helped them on their way.
+Liverpool’s defensive frailties, however, were exposed as Eduardo Berizzo’s side completed a year unbeaten at home in all competitions, with two Alberto Moreno errors helping them on their way.

 The Spanish left back helped out his former club by conceding a silly foul to the right of the area and Ever Banega’s free kick was headed in by Ben Yedder in the 51st minute.

-Moreno then brought down the French striker in the area with a clumsy, badly-timed stamp just before the hour mark and Ben Yedder found the net with the resulting penalty twice, after his first effort was disallowed for encroachment.
+Moreno then brought down the French striker in the area just before the hour mark and Ben Yedder found the net with the resulting penalty twice, after his first effort was disallowed for encroachment, before Pizarro's last-gasp equaliser.

-Franco Vazquez struck the crossbar as Sevilla frantically searched for the equaliser, which eventually came when Pizarro forced the ball home from close range after a corner was half-cleared.
+"When you are faithful to attacking play, football ends up paying you back," said Sevilla coach Berizzo.

+"Football shows you should always keep believing and that is what happened today."

 (Reporting by Rik Sharma; Editing by Toby Davis)